torvalds/linux/Documentation/networking/tcp_ao.rst

    segments with TCP-AO are not discarded solely because they include the option, provided they do not match any MKT.

-Note that Linux TCP-AO implementation differs in this aspect.
+Note that GNU/Linux TCP-AO implementation differs in this aspect.
 Currently, TCP-AO segments with unknown key signatures are discarded with warnings logged.

 Q: Does the RFC imply centralized kernel key management in any way?